tolliam/tolliam.github.io/Kernal-density-estimation.md

 ## Is this not the same as spatial interpolation?

-Interpolation is used where it is theoretically possible to take a measurement of an attribute value, eg. soil sample.
-This is not necessarily the case for crime events or other point data in the sense that there may not have been any occurences of crime.
+Interpolation is used where it is theoretically possible to take a measurement of an attribute value.
+In other words the variable has meaningful values at every other possible point in the region eg. soil pH etc. We use interpolation to produce a continuous surface.
+This is not the case for crime instances, railway stations or other point data in the sense that there may not have been any occurences.